 Clear sarcasm and attitude could be detected in her voice, but Gwen by now was used to dealing with people like this.
 Mrs. Walters being no exception.
-Sometimes what she would say would come naturally, other times she would need a few seconds in order to think of something to retort back.
-Right now though what she would say to her History teacher came naturally.
+Sometimes what she would say would come out naturally, other times she would need a few seconds in order to think of something to retort back.
+Right now what she was about say to her History teacher came naturally.

 "Just the way you teach History and the way you assign us readings gets me all hyped up, Mrs. Walters."
 Gwen said with a tight smile.
 "Your teaching style is just too much for me to contain to myself."
 After she said this she heard some of the students laugh, and saw how some of them were stifling their laughter and amusement.
 Like Francine who was hiding her smile behind her hand.

 Mrs. Walters' cheeks turned red from what Gwen assumed was from anger and annoyance, but before she could say anything back to her the school bell rang.
 Finally indicating the end of the school day.
 Not even waiting another second, Gwen jumped out of her seat and walked out of the classroom.
 Leaving behind a very vexed History teacher.